Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 This category aims to recognize the use of AI technology to enhance marketing effectiveness.
 This includes audience targeting, interactive experience, programmatic, content generation and innovation.
 Entrants should illustrate how AI drove effectiveness, from initially motivating audiences to ultimately driving consumer behavior.

-This category is for effective marketing efforts from direct to consumer businesses.
+This category is for effective marketing efforts from direct-to-consumer businesses.
 DTC efforts for any type of product or service, from any marketplace segment, are eligible.

 These categories reflect the importance of the use of media in driving effectivenes.
 Submissions must speak to the media channel choices and measurement methodologies.